 Just like with most medical tests, there are risks of false-positive results (a diagnosis of prostate cancer when you don’t truly have cancer) and false-negative results (a result that is negative for prostate cancer when you do have it).

 It is also possible that the uncomfortable nature of the exam could cause you to have a vasovagal response.
 This can cause you to feel lightheaded and possibly even faint.

 What are the benefits of getting a digital rectal exam?

-The benefits of this exam are that it can catch conditions such as prostatitis.
+By doing a digital rectal exam, your doctor will be able to diagnose prostate conditions such as prostatitis.
 It can also act as a prostate cancer screening tool.
-The digital rectal exam also makes sure that causes of rectal bleeding, such as hemorrhoids, for example, are not missed.
+The digital rectal exam also makes sure that we don’t miss causes of rectal bleeding, such as hemorrhoids, for example.

 How reliable are digital rectal exams?

 We are not entirely sure of the reliability of digital rectal examinations on their own (i.e., without PSA testing incorporated).
 This is because digital rectal examination screening on its own has not been properly reviewed in the literature.